 "And his brother," 'queen on the right side' Lilila said with a condescending eyeroll to the now family-less Grim.
-"Someone to be laughed at rather than laughed with," she continued with an all knowing smile and finger pointed at his functional but not fashionable attire, followed by a remark that Grim didn't understand which evoked ridiculing laughter from everyone in the crowd directed at him.
-Everyone except for his son, who hid what he was feeling and planning with pulled in lips, and a face so expressionless that it had to belong to someone with conflicting emotions of the most intense kind.
-And three others who didn't join into the laughter, whose faces he didn't recognize as they put hoods over them, then slipped into the woods.
+"Someone to be laughed at rather than laughed with," she continued with an all knowing smile.
+Her finger pointed at Grim's functional but not fashionable attire.
+It was followed by a remark that Grim didn't understand which evoked ridiculing laughter from most everyone in the crowd directed at him.
+Except for his son, who hid what he was feeling and planning with pulled in lips.

+Grim's son's face was so expressionless that it had to belong to someone with conflicting emotions of the most intense kind.
+There were three others who didn't join into the laughter directed AT Grim, who the demoted artistic genius didn't recognize or was able to otherwise identify by age or gender.
+They put hoods over their faces, then slipped into the woods.

 Rihi pointed to Dral, accusing him of being a word in some strange language that meant something to be hated more than ridiculed.
 Such evoked boos from the congregation which was now a mob.
-A wave of hurled shit and rotten artificially-produced 'wonder plants' added another coat of brown and red on the bruises inflicted upon them by the new 'law and order enforcers' who had pulled Dral out of his now destroyed laboratory, and Grim from his self-produced 'library' which was now burnt into ashes.
+A wave of hurled shit and rotten artificially-produced 'wonder plants' added another coat of brown and red on the bruises inflicted upon them by the new 'law and order enforcers' who had pulled Dral out of his now destroyed laboratory, and Grim from his self-produced 'library'.
+Both facilities were now burnt ashes.